 Back to Top

 Residence halls, like all other services and facilities of Texas Tech, are available to all students regardless of race, creed, national origin, age, sex, or disability.
-Application for admission to the university and application for residence hall accommodations are separate transactions.
-To apply for housing at Texas Tech, students must first be admitted to the university.
-Students are encouraged to apply for housing as soon as they are notified of their admission status and receive and activate their eRaider account information.
-To complete the housing application, go to the website www.housing.ttu.edu and follow the instructions provided.
+Applications for admission to the university and applications for residence hall accommodations are separate transactions.
+To sign up for housing at Texas Tech, students must first be admitted to the university.
+Students are encouraged to sign up for housing as soon as they are notified of their admission status and receive and activate their eRaider account information.
+To complete the housing sign up process, go to www.housing.ttu.edu and follow the instructions provided.